user-grinch/Cheat-Menu/README.md

 Ped/skin images are loaded from '\moonloader\lib\cheat-menu\peds\' directory.
 The image name should contain the ped model id.
 Names for custom peds have to be added inside '\moonloader\lib\cheat-menu\json\ped.json' file.

+### Add custom player skins #2

+You can also add player skins by using a different method.
+Place your skin txd & dff files inside 'modloader\Custom Skins\' folder.
+Note, [Modloader](https://gtaforums.com/topic/669520-mod-loader/) is required & names can't exceed 8 characters.

 ### Adding custom vehicle images - jpg

 Vehicle images are loaded from '\moonloader\lib\cheat-menu\vehicles\images\' directory.
 The image name should contain the vehicle model id.
 You don't need to add custom vehicle names in v2.0-beta & above.